Clickworkers and crowdsourcing: what are they and why do we need to rethink this model for AI?

 β

 In today's digital age - and particularly in the age of artificial intelligence - data is the new currency.
 However, this raw data has no value unless it is processed and analyzed.
 This is where clickworkers come in, the digital artisans who transform data into usable information.
-A clickworker is a freelancer who performs paid online tasks, usually via crowdsourcing platforms.
+A clickworker is a freelancer who performs paid online tasks, usually via platforms of π crowdsourcing.
 Clickworkers can work from home or on the move.
 They often use an app on their smartphone to access micro-tasks.
-However, they often face challenges in getting their money back, with frustrating rules and conditions that make it difficult to access their funds.
+However, they often encounter challenges related to retrieving their money, with frustrating rules and conditions that make it difficult to access their funds.

 β